CFA Announces Top Cats for the 2017-18 Show Season

 CFA's Best Kitten, Regions 1-9

 CFA's Best Kitten in North America/Japan/Europe is GC, NW Briar-Mar Ready Aim Fire!, a red tabby shorthair Manx male.
-Fire is bred by Gay Van Weelden, Omar Gonzalez and Gary Veach and owned by Gary Veach and Omar Gonzalez of Maywood, New Jersey.
+Fire is bred and owned by Gay Van Weelden, Omar Gonzalez and Gary Veach.

 This is the second year in a row that a Briar-Mar Manx achieved Best Kitten.
 The kitten competitive category is for those kittens between four and eight months of age.